textileio/community/docs/powergate/ffs.md

 #### Hot to Cold

 Data that is stored in the hot layer can be moved to cold storage in a couple different ways.
 The most common scenario is where data is stored initially with cold *disabled* and later a new `StorageConfig` is pushed that *enables* cold storage.
-In this scenario, Powergate will resolve the file from the hot layer, create any newly required Filecoin deals to fulfill. the cold storage settings.
+In this scenario, Powergate will resolve the file from the hot layer, and create any newly required Filecoin deals to fulfill.

 #### Cold to Hot

 Data stored only in the cold layer isn't guaranteed to be available on the IPFS network.
 In order for it to be, you need to push a new storage config that enables hot storage.
 You can automate this movement using the `AllowUnfreeze` flag of [the StorageConfig](storageconfig.md).
-Either way, Powergate will always attempt resolve the data, first by trying to fetch it from the IPFS network, and if unable to do that, will execute a retrieval deal to pull the data from Finally.
+Either way, Powergate will always attempt resolve the data, first by trying to fetch it from the IPFS network.
+If unable to do that, Powergate will execute a retrieval deal to pull the data from Filecoin.
 Finally, the data will be pinned in hot layer IPFS storage and available on the IPFS network.

 Read more about [updating the StorageConfig here](storageconfig.md).